 Use Cold Water

-Changing to cold water saves about 30 cents on every washer load of laundry.
+Changing from hot water to cold water saves about 30 cents on every washer load of laundry.

 02 of 09

 Buy Generic Laundry Products

 Many generic store brand detergents, fabric softeners and bleach are made by leading manufacturers.
 Give them a try to save on detergent costs and see if you are satisfied with the results.

 Detergent cleaning power can be enhanced by adding 1/2 cup of baking soda to the wash load and you'll still save money on each load by using generic instead of brand names.
 The baking soda will help control perspiration odor and regulates the acidity of water to make detergent and bleach work more effectively.

 03 of 09